-- Please use the provided touchless hand sanitizer at entrances when you enter and when you exit your classroom.
+- Please use the provided hand sanitizer at entrances when you enter and when you exit your classroom.

 The risk is low but real.
 DIU is taking extraordinary measures to ensure the safety of the entire DIU community.
 That safety depends on the participation of the community to maintain a safe environment.
-All DIU community members will be asked to sign a Community Guidelines agreement that includes a waiver of responsibility to the school.
+All DIU community members are asked to sign a Community Guidelines agreement that includes a waiver of responsibility to the school.